ctm/yld/src/running/past/forever_young_six_miler_2022.md

 my GPS watch recorded.
 In 2019, my official time was 48:05, which is just a few seconds different from what my GPS watch said.

-Looking at my splits, my guess is my GPS watch is closer to the truth than the official time, which would give me an 8:17 min/mile average pace.
+Looking at my splits, my guess is my GPS watch is closer to the truth than the official time.
+Using my GPS watch time gives me an 8:17 min/mile average pace.

 I chose to race&mdash;not merely run&mdash;this event, meaning I went as hard as I could, at least until the final mile or so when it was